Prototyping a custom processing pipeline#

 We can also use a Jupyter notebook to prototype our processing pipeline.
 To do so, we need to install Jupyter but not necessarily in DataLab’s Python environment (in the case of the stand-alone version of DataLab, it wouldn’t be possible anyway).

-The only requirement is to install a DataLab client in Jupyter’s Python environment (see the previous section for more details: that is exactly the same procedure as for Spyder or any other IDE like Visual Studio Code, for example).
+The procedure is the same as for Spyder or any other IDE like Visual Studio Code, for example.

 ../../_images/nb.png